"From the first time I took a tour of the Rosson House...I was hooked.".

 Support from our Community

-Over the last 40+ years, our community has supported us through thick and thin.
+For over 40 years, our community has supported us through thick and thin.
 Here are a few messages from those who truly believe Heritage Square is a place worth saving.

 My journey with the Rosson House began on my birthday in 2011.
 I celebrated by driving PCH southward starting from Monterey.
 We spent a day at San Simeon, also known as The Hearst Castle.
 The experience was so impressive, that home so magnificent, and our docent so great that I made a promise to myself that when I returned to Phoenix I would find a great house, and would become a docent myself.
 I have been a docent at the Rosson House ever since.
 I love this house, and the square it sits upon.
 It is a most wonderful gift giving tours, and teaching our guests about not only the history of Phoenix, but flush toilets, the dress and customs of the day, and the societal impact of electricity in homes.
 When I see that “light bulb” lighting up as they connect the historical dots, well, that gift cannot be overstated.

 Please give to Heritage Square and the Rosson House – their continued preservation matters, and are a tremendous point of pride for our City.

 – Stan Kansas, Rosson House Museum Docent since 2011